syk0z/cryptio-technical-interview/README.md

 We voluntary don't set a lot of constraints.
 You are free to design your application the way you want.
 If you want to show the historical balances as a table with each row corresponding to a transaction, it is fine.
-If you want to plot a graph that shows historical balances on a monthly bases, that is also fine.
+If you want to plot a graph that shows historical balances on a monthly basis, that is also fine.
 If you want to do a combination of the two, well that would be awesome!